duukkis/terminal/blog/BLOG.md

 # Making an animated gif from a recorded Nethack-game - Part 1 / 2

-## Part 1: Making a vt100 interpretter with PHP
+## Part 1: Making a VT100 command interpreter with PHP

 I came across ttyrec file, a file that contains recorded NetHack-game.
 NetHack is an open source single-player roguelike video game, first released in 1987.
 The game is played in terminal screen and looks like this.